Advanced Usage

 Spec-classes is typically lazy in its "bootstrapping" of classes (it doesn't actually mutate the class straight away with all of the helper methods).
 This is because it is often the case that type-annotated code becomes cyclic very quickly, and since spec-classes needs type information during the generation of methods, immediately bootstrapping would cause cyclic import issues.

-Instead, spec-classes adds a __new__
+Instead, spec-classes adds a __new__ method and a placeholder __spec_class__

 metadata, and lazily bootstraps until the first instantiation or the first

-attribute.
+lookup of the __spec_class__ attribute.
 In the vast majority of cases, this

 works well, but it is possible that more advanced class introspections require